AlexandreBiguet/archaste/README.md

 I'd like to build a mapping of functions and what they are accessing (what tables / collections, what services).

-As this is a personal project, I'd also like to have some fun.

 ## Ideas